textpotential/bibliarchic/chapt4.md

 [^8]: For details on the digital imaging process and a picture of the imaging apparatus, see http://www.codexsinaiticus.org/en/project/digitisation.aspx.

 [^9]: Since 1844, the parchment interface of Codex Sinaiticus already began a kind of distributed storage approach as visitors to St.
-Catherine's Monastery took portions of the codex to Russian and Germany and later selling to Great Britain.
+Catherine's Monastery, such as biblical scholar Constantine Tischendorf and Russian Archimandrite Porfirij Uspenskij, took portions of the codex to Germany and Russia, respectively.
+For a detailed reconstruction of the history of the codex, see "History of Codex Sinaiticus," http://www.codexsinaiticus.org/en/codex/history.aspx, accessed August 26, 2017.
-Though this kind of distributed storage of the codex does provide some protection from catastrophic loss of the whole manuscript, it still risks complete loss of each portion.
+Though this kind of distributed storage of the codex among different physical locations does provide some protection from catastrophic loss of the whole manuscript, it still risks complete loss of each portion.
 The digital distributed storage solutions provide redundant copies of all of the images in multiple locations.
-Digital storage solutions also have to take into consideration the environmental conditions of the storage facilities, such as temperature and humidity, so that the electronics holding the digital files are not damaged.
-Digital image files themselves can also degrade over time, so whatever storage solutions are used for digital artifacts such as the high resolution images of Codex Sinaiticus must involve checking and repairing degradations in the digital files.^[The Codex Sinaiticus Project has not publicized any details regarding their digital preservation techniques.
-A great example of this kind of material preservation at the digital scale can be found in the preservation process used by the USC Shoah Foundation to monitor and maintain the integrity of its massive collection of digitized testimonies of Holocaust survivors.
-For details on the technologies involved in this digital preservation, see the Foundation's video about preservation at http://sfi.usc.edu/vha/preservation.
-For another detailed account of the factors considered in a digitization project, see Diane Bockrath et al., “Parchment to Pixel: The Walters Islamic Manuscript Digital Project,” *Art Documentation: Bulletin of the Art Libraries Society of North America* 29, no.
-2 (Fall 2010): 14–20.

 [^10]: See Laura Carroll et al., “A Comprehensive Approach to Born-Digital Archives,” *Archivaria* 72 (2011): 61–92, for the emerging challenges and practices related to archiving and accessing digital artifacts.